AELSchauer/weather-forecast/README.md

 `bin/dev`

+## Applicant Follow-Up Work Ideas

+* Determine whether it's necessary (and if so how) to create better security around API tokens
+* Explore using Hotwire or React to render more complex and readable UI code

-# Assignment Parameters
+## Assignment Parameters

-## Coding Assignment Requirements:
+### Coding Assignment Requirements:

 · Must be done in Ruby on Rails